elaraks/dampcapital/content/organising-principles.md

 This presented some problems with tagging – entries were only connected on the graph where there was a direct link present.
 This meant it wasn't possible to see how entries held similarity in theme or typology.
 I then added the catalogue page to fill this function, with the aim of moving towards developing the the notes-graph to be searchable or filterable.

-The notes graph, which appears at the bottom of every page, and the side of every entry, functions as this map.
+The notes graph, which appears at the bottom of the home page, and the side of every entry, functions as this map.
+The graph displayed at the bottom of the home page is a 'global' map – it displays all entries and links.
+The graph displayed at the side of every entry is a 'local' map – it displays all links within a range of 2 from the selected entry (all other entries directly linked to it, and all entries directly linked to these).

 ### Tagging system